-During the pandemic, schools have been able to offer free meals to all students, which increases access for low-income children, improves the school's environment, eliminates unpaid school meals debt, and reduces administrative work for school districts.
+During the pandemic, schools have been able to offer nutritious meals to all students at no charge, which increases access for children living in low-income households, improves the school's environment, eliminates unpaid school meals debt, and reduces administrative work for school districts.
 This approach should be continued throughout the pandemic and beyond.

-The reauthorization should take a number of steps, including what's listed below, to ensure access to both of these school meals programs, strengthen the programs, and move more schools to offer free school meals to all students:
+The reauthorization should take a number of steps, including what's listed below, to ensure access to both school meals programs, strengthen the programs, increase the number of children eligible for meals at no charge, and allow more schools to offer nutritious, meals to all students at no charge:

-- expand community eligibility, which offers an important mechanism to increase the number of high-poverty schools that offer free breakfast and lunch to all students; - leverage additional opportunities to directly certify lowincome children for free school meals; for example, allow children who have been impacted by the opioid and drug crisis to receive free school meals, and increase the number of states using Medicaid data; and - take steps to ensure that the school cafeteria is a positive environment for all students, and to reduce the accumulation of unpaid school meals debt.
+- expand community eligibility, which offers an important mechanism to increase the number of high-poverty schools that offer free breakfast and lunch to all students; - leverage additional opportunities to directly certify children living in low-income households for free school meals; for example, allow children who have been impacted by the opioid and drug crisis to receive school meals at no charge, and increase the number of states using Medicaid data; and - take steps to ensure that the school cafeteria is a positive environment for all students, and to reduce the accumulation of unpaid school meals debt.